kovymun/react-contact-us-section/README.md

 1. **Clone the repository:** Open your terminal and run: git clone https://github.com/kovymun/react-contact-us-section.git
 2. **Navigate into the project directory:** cd `<directory-name>`
+3. **Open the project in Visual Studio Code:** Once you're inside the project folder, open it in VS Code by running code .
-3. **Install dependencies:** npm install
+4. **Install dependencies:** npm install
-4. **Start the development server:** npm run dev
+5. **Start the development server:** npm run dev
-5. The project should now be running locally at localhost:5173
+6. The project should now be running locally at localhost:5173

 ### Usage Guide